thk2b/circlechat/README.md

 ## Client

 While the client served to all devices, mobile and desktop alike, the view is adapted to the screen size.
-The mobile layout makes use of touchscreen features, such as swiping between menus.
-For larger screens, more information is displayed.
+The mobile layout makes use of touchscreen features, such as swiping between views.
+On larger screens, more information is displayed.

 The client is a single page application, build with react (+react router) and redux.
 The layout is implemented with css grid.